 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and accounts receivable.
-The Company maintains the majority of its cash balances at multiple financial institutions that management believes are of high credit-quality and financially stable.
+The Company maintains substantially all of its cash balances at a financial institution that management believes is of high credit-quality and is financially stable.
 Cash is deposited with major financial institutions in excess of Federal Deposit Insurance Corporation ("FDIC") insurance limits.
 The Company believes it is not exposed to significant credit risk due to the financial strength of the depository institutions in which the cash is held.
 The Company provides credit, in the normal course of business, to international and domestic distributors and customers, which are geographically dispersed.
 The Company attempts to limit its credit risk by performing ongoing credit evaluations of its customers and maintaining adequate allowances for potential credit losses.